albertattard/java-boot-camp/docs/06-simple-objects/05-inheritance.md

     }
     ```

-## 🤔 Can we design our classes to automatically prevents the object from going into invalid state (finite state machine)?
+## Can we design our classes to automatically prevents the object from going into invalid state (finite state machine)?

-**🤔 Please note that this is quite an advance topic and it is understandable if you don't understand and comprehend the examples shown in this section**.
+{% include custom/note.html details="Please note that this is quite an advance topic and it is understandable if you don't understand and comprehend the examples shown in this section." %}

 Yes.
 We can design our classes such that our objects can never be in an invalid state.
 This approach moves towards functional programming.
 Our light box can be in either open/close and empty/full state.